ctablex/core/packages/ctablex-table/docs/COMPONENTS.md

 </UserDataProvider>
 ```

-UserDataProvider fetches user data and provides it via content context. `<DataTable>` consumes this data without needing a `data` prop.
-In this way no data prop is passed to any of the table components and whole component tree is constant.
+`<UserDataProvider />` fetches user data and provides it via content context. `<DataTable>` consumes this data without needing a `data` prop.
+This approach keeps the component tree constant, as no data prop is passed down, which can improve performance and simplify component composition.

 **Custom column container components:**